-- 5.1.3 The purpose of this policy is to establish the operational priorities for stimulating and managing the economy in spatial terms across the District, and to set out monitoring and delivery mechanisms accordingly.
-In this respect, a broad policy for a competitive Bradford District sets the context for economic prosperity. - 5.1.4 In supporting Strategic Core Policy 1, the overall approach and key spatial priorities, Policy EC1 will help transform economic conditions across the District and manage and spread the benefits of economic growth as part of the wider Leeds City Region.
+- The purpose of this policy is to establish the operational priorities for stimulating and managing the economy in spatial terms across the District, and to set out monitoring and delivery mechanisms accordingly.
+In this respect, a broad policy for a competitive Bradford District sets the context for economic prosperity. - In supporting Strategic Core Policy 1, the overall approach and key spatial priorities, Policy EC1 will help transform economic conditions across the District and manage and spread the benefits of economic growth as part of the wider Leeds City Region.
 It will enhance the role of Bradford as an important business location, with the principal towns and growth centres as hubs for the local economy.
 It will also help encourage diversification of the rural economy.
-The Policy will help support the renewal and regeneration of urban and rural areas thus contributing to the aims of Strategic Core Policy 3 Working Together to Make Great Places together with Strategic Core Policy 4 which determines the hierarchy of settlements and their role in the economic development of the District. - 5.1.5 Policy EC1, together with EC2, EC3 and EC4 provide sufficient coverage to comply with the policy content guidance set out in Section 1 of the National Planning Policy Framework (NPPF), 'Building a Strong Competitive Economy' and the guidance on Plan Making.
+The Policy will help support the renewal and regeneration of urban and rural areas thus contributing to the aims of Strategic Core Policy 3 Working Together to Make Great Places together with Strategic Core Policy 4 which determines the hierarchy of settlements and their role in the economic development of the District.
+The principal areas for future economic growth will be located in the Airedale Corridor, in Bradford City Centre and the Principal Towns, in the M606 corridor and in the North East and South East Bradford-Leeds interface.
+These Economic Growth Areas will provide a range of sites for new high quality employment opportunities and commercial enterprise. - Policy EC1, together with EC2, EC3 and EC4 provide sufficient coverage to comply with the policy content guidance set out in Section 1 of the National Planning Policy Framework (NPPF), 'Building a Strong Competitive Economy' and the guidance on Plan Making.
 One of the 12 Core Planning Principles in the NPPF is that planning should proactively drive and support sustainable economic development to deliver the homes, business and industrial units, infrastructure and thriving local places that the country needs.
 Planning should support sustainable economic growth, and local authorities should plan proactively to meet the development needs of business and support an economy fit for the 21st century.
-In drawing up local plans, planning policies should set out a clear economic vision and strategy for their area which positively and proactively encourages sustainable economic growth. - 5.1.6 Policy EC1 is very much an overarching policy that brings together the various mechanisms which will lead to the creation of a competitive local economy for Bradford as part of the Leeds City Region.
-This policy along with the subsequent policies relating to Economy and jobs is underpinned by a range of strategies and evidence including the Regional Economic Strategy 2006-2015, Bradford Local Economic Assessment, Understanding Bradford District Report, Bradford District Employment Land Review and Bradford District Retail and Leisure Study.
+In drawing up local plans, planning policies should set out a clear economic vision and strategy for their area which positively and proactively encourages sustainable economic growth. - Policy EC1 is very much an overarching policy that brings together the various mechanisms which will lead to the creation of a competitive local economy for Bradford as part of the Leeds City Region.
+This policy along with the subsequent policies relating to Economy and Jobs is underpinned by a range of strategies and evidence including the Regional Economic Strategy 2006-2015, Bradford Local Economic Assessment, Understanding Bradford District Report, Bradford District Employment Land Review and Bradford District Retail and Leisure Study.